threefoldtecharchive/info_manual3/wiki/faq/faq.md

 Go on the [Threefold Dashboard](https://dashboard.grid.tf/), sign-in with your Polkadot extension account and then go in the section Twin if you aren't there already.
 Click on *Bridge TFT from Stellar* to transfer TFT from Stellar to TF Chain.
 Click on *Bridge TFT to Stellar* to transfer TFT from TF Chain to Stellar.

 Note: If you are on Threefold Connect App, you can export your account to the Polkadot extension.
-Look at the section *Move Farm from the TF app to the TF Portal (polkadot.js)* in the Threefold Farming Guide Part 2.
+Look at the section *Move Farm from the TF app to the TF Dashboard (polkadot.js)* in the Threefold Farming Guide Part 2.
 ***
 ### How can I bridge TFT from Binance Smart Chain (BSC) to Stellar (and vice versa)?